What does workplace gratitude in action look like?

-We regularly scout out and highlight the best current examples of forward-thinking or compassionate workplace gratitude (see previous posts here and here).
+We regularly scout out and highlight the best current examples of forward-thinking or compassionate workplace gratitude (see previous gratitude posts here) and another post here.

 This time around we discovered more mini-case studies of employers building gratitude, whether they’re doing it with a special one-off celebration or through years of dedication to build a vibrant workplace culture.

 If your company’s employee appreciation program is feeling stale, read on for inspiration and ideas to rejuvenate it!

 Oil Country Engineering Services Ltd. is a Canadian drilling rig design consulting firm in Edmonton, Alberta, that takes an innovative approach to developing growth in its employees.
 The Globe and Mail newspaper describes the company as having an “off-beat office culture.”

 Significantly, Oil Country aims to nurture each employee’s inner entrepreneur, or “interpreneur.”
 Giving employees the freedom and opportunities to be entrepreneurial “is essential for Oil Country to keep its competitive edge,” writes The Globe and Mail’s Joel Schlesinger.

 “The formula has been successful so far.
 Oil Country has a loyal client base, grown by word of mouth, and a reputation for out-innovating competitors,” Schlesinger writes.

 This attention to employee development isn’t just good for the company.
 The company’s co-founder, Christy Benoit, says it’s not uncommon for spouses to express gratitude for the positive change they’ve seen at home after their partners began working at Oil Country.